department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-google-analytics.md

 * What other navigation elements on the site will help you understand how your users navigate to, and use, your service?
 * What success metrics have you identified for your service?
 * What user interaction or behavior do you want to count as a "transaction" to track?
 What are your goals for each of these transactions?
+* What custom dimensions (if any) would you like to collect?
+These can be user, session, or product traits.
 * What are other events, interactions, behavior you want to track that aren't covered by the above questions?

 <hr>